-On May 12 at 7:15pm, you will be giving a presentation of your final paper and final thoughts on the class material.
+The last day of class you will be giving a presentation of your final paper and final thoughts on the class material.
 The requirements for this presentation are as follows:

-- Presentation will be 10-15 minutes - Use visual or multimedia to present your ideas (short video, slides, symbolic item, etc.) - Provide an overview of your Synthesis Paper - Highlight thoughts from reflection journals - Prepare discussion questions and facilitate discussion with the class
+- Presentation will be 15-20 minutes - Use visual or multimedia to present your ideas (short video, slides, symbolic item, etc.) - Provide an overview of your Synthesis Paper - Highlight thoughts from reflection journals - Prepare discussion questions and facilitate discussion with the class